Courtney Stodden: Personal life

-Stodden is a vegetarian, explaining that they "never felt right eating animals before".
-Another reason for their vegetarianism was thought to be lactose intolerance, as Stodden explained in a Couples Therapy bonus clip.
-In 2014, it was further clarified that they were not lactose intolerant, and empathy for animals was the sole reason for their vegetarianism.
+Stodden is a vegetarian, explaining that she "never felt right eating animals before".
+Another reason for her vegetarianism was thought to be lactose intolerance, as Stodden explained in a Couples Therapy bonus clip.
+In 2014, it was further clarified that she was not lactose intolerant, and empathy for animals was the sole reason for her vegetarianism.
 Stodden had attempted to follow a vegan diet, but chose instead to follow a vegetarian diet due to fewer food restrictions.
 Stodden has promoted the vegetarian lifestyle on PETA's behalf.

-Stodden has said in interviews that they identify as a Christian.
-They commented: "I am a Christian girl.
+Stodden has said in interviews that she identifies as a Christian.
+She commented: "I am a Christian girl.
 It may come as a surprise to some people that I support gay marriage.
 I believe wholeheartedly in 'Do not judge others.'
 Let people live their lives and be happy.
 That's what the bible teaches—love one another."
-Stodden has also said they are bisexual.
+Stodden has also said she is bisexual.

-In June 2013, Stodden had breast augmentation surgery to increase their breast size from a size C to a size DD.
-By March 2022, they had the implants removed, telling Newsweek that they did so due to back pain.
+In June 2013, Stodden had breast augmentation surgery to increase her breast size from a size C to a size DD.
+By March 2022, she had the implants removed, telling Newsweek that she did so due to back pain.

-In April 2021, Stodden publicly came out as non-binary and announced the decision to change their gender pronouns to they/them.
-They later updated their pronouns to she/they in June 2022.
+In April 2021, Stodden publicly came out as non-binary and announced the decision to change her gender pronouns to they/them.
+She later updated her pronouns to she/they in June 2022.